Certificate of Completion of Training (CCT): guidance for GP trainees

 Other routes onto the GMC GP register

-If you haven’t completed a full GMC approved training programme, or have been released from training and completed the exam out of programme, you will need to use the CEGPR route to apply for entry to the GP register.
+If you haven’t completed the three year GMC approved training programme, or have been released from training and completed the exam out of programme, you will need to use the CEGPR route to apply for entry to the GP register.

 Inter Deanery Transfers